 After reading about it, I can’t quite believe I’ve never been to Hampton Pool before.
-It describes itself as “South West London’s best kept secret” (people really need to shout about it more as this is probably why I’ve never visited) and sounds idyllic.
+It describes itself as “South West London’s best kept secret” and sounds idyllic.
 They keep a section open for general swimming as well as running holiday activities for the kids, and you can even visit in the colder months as it’s heated 365 days a year.
 To top it all off, the pool is situated in two acres of woodland next to Royal Bushy Park.
 Need I say more?

 This borough appears to be very well served when it comes to outdoor swimming.
 The leisure complex is in Old Deer Park and within easy reach of the train station.